-This requirement is achieved by the combination of the TOE security features TOE features 1) to 9) as it is unpractical to get access to internal signals and interpret them.
+This requirement is achieved by the combination of the TOE security features TOE features as it is unpractical to get access to internal signals and interpret them.

 1) Static Address/Data scrambling for bus and memory: This function protects memory and address/data bus from probing attacks.